pdjr-signalk-plugins/ais-reporter/README.md

-On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: a short interval when navigating so as to record a good track and a long interval when moored so as to save data usage on my Internet connection.
+On my ship I like to modify my position reporting intervals based upon whether the ship is navigating or moored: a short interval when navigating so as to report a good track and a long interval when moored so as to save data usage on my Internet connection.

 The plugin allows this behaviour to be automated by using the value of a Signal K path as an index to select the required reporting interval at any point in time.
-To use this mechanism we need to specify our update intervals as an array with as many items as distinct values returned by the selector.
+To use this mechanism we need to specify our update intervals as an array with as many items as distinct values returned by the index.

-In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state' and so operates with index values 0 (ignition OFF) and 1 (ignition ON).
+In my case my ship reports the main engine ignition state via an NMEA switchbank channel at 'electrical.switches.bank.16.16.state' and the plugin uses this value to select an appropriate *positionUpdateInterval* using index value 0 when the ignition is OFF and 1 when the ignition is ON.
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,